hakan4vg/Java-exercises/README.md

 # Java-exercises
-These code snipplets are basic java classes with mainly one or two functions.
+These code snippets are basic java classes with mainly one or two functions.
 Written just to stay in touch with coding